Industry Connections

 The IEEE Industry Connections (IC) program helps incubate new standards by facilitating collaboration among interested stakeholders as they hone and refine their thinking on rapidly changing technologies.
 Check out the Mobility related activities below.

-IEEE SA—Ethernet & IP @ Automotive Technology Week
+Ethernet & IP @ Automotive Technology Week

-E&[email protected] is the premier venue for automobile manufacturers, suppliers, semiconductor vendors, tool providers, engineers, scientists, educators, and the media to share groundbreaking ideas along with implementation strategies and applications related to automotive Ethernet systems.
+E&IP@ATD is the premier venue for automobile manufacturers, suppliers, semiconductor vendors, tool providers, engineers, scientists, educators, and the media to share groundbreaking ideas along with implementation strategies and applications related to automotive Ethernet systems.
 The main deliverable is an annual conference and exhibition on the application of Ethernet and Internet standards in the automotive environment.

-Learn more about the IEEE SA Ethernet & IP @ Automotive Technology Week
+Learn More about the IEEE SA Ethernet & IP @ Automotive Technology Week

 New Ethernet Applications

 The growing diversity of applications for Ethernet requires new standards to be developed at a rapid pace.
-This is evident by recent standardization activities related to 2.5 Gb/s, 5 Gb/s, and 25 Gb/s Ethernet, as well as subsequent conversations related to introducing new Ethernet solutions at these rates
+This is evident by recent standardization activities related to 2.5 Gb/s, 5 Gb/s, and 25 Gb/s Ethernet, as well as subsequent conversations related to introducing new Ethernet solutions at these rates.

 Data Trading System